momina-22/research-paper-summarization-agent/README.md

 1. Launch the application.
 2. Upload a research paper in PDF format.
 3. Wait for the document to be processed.
-4. Generate the summary.
+4. Chatbot will appear.
-5. Review the summarized content.
+5. Summarize or ask other questions related to the paper.

 ### Ask Questions